zaro0508/Bridge-infra/README.md

 ## Continuous Integration
-The CF template is under CI and will be run by travis on every update of the template.
-This automates the management of the account using CF.  Travis runs update_cf_stack.sh to manage the AWS account.
+We have configured Travis to deploy CF template updates.
+Travis does this by running update_cf_stack.sh on every change.

 # Contributions